cujojs/most/docs/api.md

 ####`most.unfold(f, seed) -> Stream`

-Build a stream by computing successive items using a seed value.
+Build a stream by computing successive items.
+Whereas [`reduce`](#reduce) tears down a stream to a final value, `unfold` builds up a stream from a seed value.

-The unfolding function accepts a seed value and must return a tuple: `{value:*, seed:*, done:boolean}`.
-It may return a promise for a tuple.
-This allows `most.unfold` to be used to build asynchronous streams of future values.
+The unfolding function accepts a seed value and must return a tuple: `{value:*, seed:*, done:boolean}`, or a promise for a tuple.
+Returning a promise allows `most.unfold` to be used to build asynchronous streams of future values.

+* `tuple.value` will be emitted as an event.
+* `tuple.seed` will be passed to the next invocation of the unfolding function.
+* `tuple.done` can be used to stop unfolding.
+When `tuple.done == true`, unfolding will stop.

-The unfold will stop when the unfolding function returns a tuple with `tuple.done == true`, or will produce an infinite stream by never returning a tuple with `tuple.done == true`.
+Note that if the unfolding function never returns a tuple with `tuple.done == true`, the stream will be infinite.

 ```js
 var rest = require('rest');